Marco-Puig/Thunder-Lightning/README.md

 # Pokémon Thunder & Lightning!
-Open-Source Pokémon Game!
+Open-Source 2DRPG Game!
 Using PSDK as its backbone!

 ## Description